Engineering Student Resources

 - The Instructor Center from the Student Access Center serves as a central hub designed to provide faculty and instructors at KU with essential information about the accommodations process.
 Information on Rights and Responsibilities; Syllabus Statement; Implementing Academic Accommodations; Flexible Attendance; Providing Exam Accommodations; and Recruiting a Note-Taker can be found above.

-Health, Well-Being, & Campus Community
+Health, Well-Being & Campus Community

 As a One University office, the Office of Civil Rights & Title IX is committed to KU being an institution that is free from discrimination, harassment, sexual misconduct, sexual violence and retaliation.
 We strive for a campus where greater fairness, care, and belonging are integrated into our learning and workplace practices and all have opportunities to meet their academic and professional goals.